dharmab/skyeye/docs/CONTRIBUTING.md

 You can then run all the development commands through the "MSYS2" shell in the new terminal dropdown.
 Neat!

-I don't have this project set up to build/run/debug through VSC yet- but it's possible to do interactive debugging with [Delve](https://github.com/go-delve/delve) by running `skyeye.exe` through `dlv --headless --listen=:2345 exec skyeye.exe...` and then attaching VSC to a remote debugger on port 2345.
+I don't have this project set up to build/run/debug through VSC yet- but it's possible to do interactive debugging with [Delve](https://github.com/go-delve/delve) by running `skyeye` through `dlv --headless --listen=:2345 exec skyeye...` and then attaching VSC to a remote debugger on port 2345.

 ### Linux/macOS